GenoML/genoml.github.io/docs/about/what-is-genoml.md

 ## Issues, Suggestions, or Need Help?
 If anything is broken, confusing, or you just want new features, please hit us up on [Twitter](https://twitter.com/geno_ml) or submit a ticket to our [GitHub issues](https://github.com/GenoML/genoml/issues).
-If you want to try and troubleshoot your issue by yourself, please try running your command with the "`-v` "or "`-vvv` "options at the end to generate verbose outputs. **If you'd like to get more involved in GenoML and the community we are trying to build, please see the [collaborations page](/docs/about/contribute) for additional info.**
+If you want to try and troubleshoot your issue by yourself, please try running your command with the "`-v` "or "`-vvv` "options at the end to generate verbose outputs.
+If you'd like to get more involved in GenoML and the community we are trying to build, please see the [collaborations page](/docs/about/contribute) for additional info.

 ## Team
 #### Core
-Mary Makarious (NIA-NIH)
+Mary Makarious (NIA-NIH / UCL)
-Hampton Leonard (NIA-NIH / DTI)
+Hampton Leonard (NIA-NIH / DTI / DZNE)
 Dan Vitale (NIA-NIH / DTI)
 Sayed Hadi Hashemi (UIUC)
 David Saffo (NEU)